Have you heard of “What a small world!” phrase? I feel that you have. This is the perfect phrase for my time in Rome. Let the story begins.

 Laughing about that was the ice breaker we need.
 Then, over a cheap box of wine (yes, it was on a box package, not a bottle), they shared about the start-up story.
 The story on how BonAppetour born, how they met each other, inspiration along the journey, and how they knew my friend.
 Yes, indeed, they knew my friend and my friend knew them.
 What a small world!
 The exciting conversation continued until we need to sleep to prepare for the next day.

 In the next morning, i need to pack and went straight to train station.
 There is always this feeling where you find great people in such a short time and you want to spend more time with them, but you can’t.
 It was my feeling at that time.
 After exchanged social media account with them, we took a photo (as a proof to my friend later on) and we parted.

 It was hard to believe that it was possible to meet a friend of a friend in such a perfect place and timing.
 A year later, i still keep contact with Inez.
-I even visit Inez once in Singapore and spend an unforgettable experience.
+I even visited Inez once in Singapore and spent an unforgettable experience.
 But i will save it for now, till the time comes.

 That’s all for today.
 See you guys!
 I hope soon.